owlchester/kanka/docs/running.md

 * No support for premium campaigns and subscriber bonuses.
 * No advanced caching, meaning that as the data grows, the app will become much slower.
 * No third-party setup like discord, google/meta/x (formerly twitter) logins, stripe, or analytics.
-* No emails and no campaign exports are generated.
+* No emails or notifications.
 * No access to the third party tools Kanka pays for like FontAwesome PRO, meaning some icons in the app won't work.
 * And lastly, **limited support from the Kanka team to debug your local setup**.